Apply for Funding

 Grant Categories

-This year, JLF has updated our grantmaking to include a number of different grant categories grants to meet the needs of the diverse set of applicants who apply for JLF grants and to ensure a fair and equitable grantmaking process.
+This year, JLF has updated our grantmaking to include a number of different grant categories to meet the needs of the diverse set of applicants who apply for JLF grants and to ensure a fair and equitable grantmaking process.
 They include:

 • Grants for Courageous Action, Community Leadership, and Connecting the Movement